wgmyers/chordbook/README.md

 * Text output is completely useless.
 * HTML output does not make bars equal widths.
 * HTML output is hideous.
 * Sorting not yet properly handled.
+Should be optional.
 * No option to produce multi-page HTML output.
+* Tune has no notion of key.
+* Time sig and composer not yet used.
 * Other bugs I have not yet spotted (many, no doubt).